sametsenturka/aws-agent/README.md

 - **boto3 Documentation**: [boto3 Docs](https://boto3.amazonaws.com/v1/documentation/api/latest/index.html)

 **NOTE**: A freshman creates this repository.
-I believe some great opinions about this repo would lead me to learn & develop more.
+I guess some great opinions about this repo would lead me to learn & develop more.
 ```